KoalaBear84/OpenDirectoryDownloader/README.md

 Written in C# with .NET Core, which means it is **cross platform**!

-Downloading is not (yet) implemented, but is already possible when you use the resulting file into another tool.
+Downloading is not (yet) implemented, but is already possible when you use the resulting file into another tool (for most of the formats).

 If you have improvements, supply me with a pull request!
 If you have a format not yet supported, please let me know.